Website Manager

 Do you keep score and standings?

 Starting at the AAA-American level, games are scored and recorded.
-Game results and season standings can be tracked on our website, but keep in mind season standings will have no bearing on seeding for division tournaments.
+Game results and season standings can be tracked on our website.

 Is there a tournament at the end of the season?

-Yes, there is a season ending tournament the last three weeks of June for all AAA-American, AAA-National, and Majors divisions.
-Championship Saturday is the final day of the season with the Championship games all taking place at the same park, the fields are freshly chalked, and even PA announcers and other special game day celebrations have been done in the past.
+Yes, there is a season ending tournament in late June for all AAA-American, AAA-National, and Majors divisions.
+Championship Saturday is the final day of the season with the Championship games all taking place at Marty Brennaman Field at Julifs Park.

 Contact